adamsitnik/adamsitnik.github.io/_posts/2017-09-03-Conducting-Interview.md

 When a smart developer faces a new problem then she or he starts the web browser and performs a search.
 Chooses the right tool and gets the job done.
 If the problem is more complex it might require reading a book, discussing it with other teammates, architect or tech lead.

-## Fuck up
+## Failure

 This is simple.
-I just ask about the most recent fuck up.
+I just ask about the most recent failure.
 What was that?
 Why did it happen?
 What did you learn from it?
 What did you do to make sure the problem does not occur again?

 I want to hire people who can acknowledge that they did something wrong and learn from their own mistakes.
 Nobody wants to work with narcissists.

-People are typically afraid to answer this question so I encourage them by talking about my recent fuck up.
+People are typically afraid to answer this question so I encourage them by talking about my recent failure.
 This helps a lot and opens most of the candidates.

 ## My recent assignment